 To put this in perspective; This message is comparable to saying to people with lifestyle diseases, such as diabetes 2, that physical activity and exercise is dangerous and may make their disease worse.
 I also find this comparable, in principle, to the smoking adverts in the 1940s: “More doctors smoke Camel than any other cigarettes – the doctors choice is America’s choice”.
 The posters of “save your spine” could very well belong in a museum with the Camel adverts, but not today in a museum of science, and certainly not under the logo of a respectable University of Science and Technology with faculties/institutes for medicine and health science, movement science and social and educational science.
 Or at any other of the museums BODY WORLDS Vital has exhibitions around the world.
 Or anywhere else for that matter.

 According to the Global Burden of Disease study 2015, back pain is the number two cause of disability-adjusted life-years in rich nations, and number 4 in all nations.
-84 pc of people worldwide will experience back pain at some point.
+Up to 84 pc of people worldwide will experience back pain at some point.
 Amongst children and adolescent the prevalence is rising with age being almost at adult-level in late adolescent.
 It is important that every aspect of health care and health education/information understands and advocates evidence-based knowledge.
 Myths may not be a big factor in causing this back pain phenomenon on a grand scale, but it is acknowledged as an important factor that works as a barrier to both reducing the extreme use of health care resources because of back pain and both for individual and community dealing with and consequences of back pain.

 We do not know what really causes most back pain but it is widely understood that it is, or may be, multifactorial.
 You can strain you back picking up the mail or picking up something heavy, or stretching one morning or dancing in the evening, with bended or straight knees.
 You can experience back pain when doing every activity of daily activities, e.g. when sitting, sleeping, walking, standing, exercising, at work or home cleaning your house.
 To accuse normal and natural movements of the human body to be dangerous is counterproductive and counter-intuitive.
 And to continue to advocate this single cause fallacy is ignorant.
 The back is designed for bending and lifting, and variations in movements, positions and loads.
 One of the consequences for people with back pain is that they alter behavior that do not allow the spine to move normally, and thus create a negative spiral of unhelpful strategies.
 Because as we now know with great certainty is that one of the most important factors for good back health is that the back should be moved, used and loaded.
 No activity or exercise is superior or inferior in this regard, and for the latter certainly not bending or lifting activities.
 More movement is medicine – negative beliefs are unhelpful.